BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-03-05-Prism-Trio-of-Light.md

 ---
 title: "Prism: Trio of Light"
-tagline: ""Three brand new subclasses for the unique magic-wielding class: the Prism!""
+tagline: "Three brand new subclasses for the unique magic-wielding class: the Prism!"
 product_id: 305488
 last_modified_at:
 bundle: false